- Home

 Ignition Interlock Violations

 It is a violation to tamper with a device, operate a vehicle without one installed, to operate a vehicle in violation of your limited license, fail to have your monthly maintenance, and to fail 3 retests within a 7 day window.
-Violations can result in criminal charges and the extension of your time on the program.
+Violations can result in criminal charges and the extension of your time on the ignition interlock program.
 You may request an administrative review for any action taken by the DVS on a violation.
-You must make a written request for review.

 Employment Exemption